VRCFury/VRCFury/README.md

 This feature will automatically align Write Defaults for every state on your avatar.
 If will automatically prefer whichever your avatar is "closest to," meaning it will select On or Off depending on which requires the fewest changes to your avatar.
 If you'd like, you can override the selection and Force Off or Force On.
 Yes, it's magic.

-### OGB Integration

-This feature will refresh the OGB colliders on your avatar automatically whenever it's needed.

 ### Prop with Modes

 Similar to a Toggleable Prop, but can have multiple separate "on" states instead of just one.